kartik-venugopal/aural-player/README.md

 ### Compatibility

 This table lists the range of compatible Aural Player versions for your hardware and macOS version.
-Unless you are using macOS 10.12 Sierra, it is always recommended to use the [latest](https://github.com/kartik-venugopal/aural-player/releases/latest) app version, regardless of your hardware / macOS version.

 |              | Intel (x86_64)  | Apple silicon (arm64)|
 | :---:        | :-:             | :-:       |